 Why Gratitude Is Good For Our Kids

-Robert Emmons, the world’s foremost researcher on gratitude, says that expressing thanks has many benefits including improved sleep, fewer physical problems, less regular visits to the doctor, and longer lives (by an average of around seven years).
+Robert Emmons, the world’s foremost researcher on gratitude, says that expressing what we are thankful for has many benefits including improved sleep, fewer physical problems, less regular visits to the doctor, and longer lives (by an average of around seven years).
 Therefore, gratitude is definitely something that we should be passing on to our kids.
 It helps to inspire them and fill their minds with meaning.
 In a sense, it is a kind of a gift that we can give them to make their lives better.

 Saying “thank you” has many benefits.
 But why?
 One of the leading theories is that expressing gratitude helps to interrupt the negative and fearful thoughts that upset most people.
 It provides our brains with a hiatus from their default state of despair.
 Research suggests that when we are thankful, we are also happier, which in turn makes being around us more pleasurable.

 Being grateful also makes it more likely that we will want to start giving.
 We want to share that gift of gratitude with others.
 You can give your time and energy, or you can go on sites like DontPayFull.com and find a physical gift as a memento.
 Teaching this to your kids is so essential.

 Keeping a gratitude journal has been shown to increase our sense of happiness by forcing us to acknowledge the positive moments in our day, no matter how insignificant they may seem.
 Whether it is a smile from a stranger, a good grade on a test, a gift from a relative, or an awe-inspiring sunset, we begin to feel calmer and more joyful by appreciating these experiences.